 How do you know if you have gum disease?
-According to the Centers for Disease Control and Prevention (CDC), nearly half of adults over age 30 in the United States have gum disease, but many of them don’t realize it.
 By familiarizing yourself with gum disease symptoms, you can get proper care immediately if you develop a problem.
 Once you know the best dental care advice, you can prevent gum disease from happening or keep it from progressing.

 Warning Signs of Gum Disease

 There are several symptoms that can alert you to the presence of gum disease.
-If you have any of the symptoms listed below, be sure to schedule a visit to your dentist as soon as possible.
+If you have any of the symptoms listed below, be sure to schedule a visit to your dentist.
 Your dentist will be able to tell you whether you have gum disease, to what degree it has progressed and what kinds of treatments are necessary.

 - Swollen gums.